Graphic of chemical composition of a substance of the group Volatile organic compounds on beige background.

 22.7.2022

-Volatile organic compounds, i.e. gaseous and vaporous substances, are referred to by the abbreviation VOC (Volatile Organic Compounds).
-This is a group of substances consisting of a total of around 200 individual substances that have different properties.
-What all substances have in common, however, is that they evaporate relatively quickly - this is also reflected in their names.
+Volatile organic compounds, i.e. gaseous and vaporous substances, are referred to by the abbreviation VOC (Volatile Organic Compounds) or VOCS.
+It is a group of substances consisting of a total of around 200 individual substances with different properties.
+What all substances have in common, however, is that they evaporate relatively quickly - this is also reflected in their meaningful name.

 Volatile Organic Compounds (VOCs): Causes & formation